Maragadha Naanayam

 Maragadha Naanayam is a 2017 Indian Tamil-language fantasy comedy film written and directed by ARK Saravan in his directorial debut.
 The film stars Aadhi and Nikki Galrani while Anandaraj, Munishkanth, Daniel Annie Pope, Mime Gopi, and Kota Srinivasa Rao play supporting roles.
+It follows two small-time smugglers who seek the eponymous medallion, rumoured to be cursed, but must evade a powerful gang leader.

+Filming took place between May and August 2016.
 The music was composed by first-timer Dhibu Ninan Thomas with cinematography by PV Shankar and editing by Prasanna GK.

-The film was released on 16 June 2017 in Tamil and Telugu languages, the latter titled Marakathamani.
-It received positive reviews from critics and became commercially successful at box office.
-In July 2023, Saravan announced a sequel titled Maragadha Naanayam 2.
+The film was released on 16 June 2017 and became commercially successful.
+A sequel is in development.

 Plot

 Senguttuvan and Elango are two small-time crooks who work for a local jewel smuggler named "Nochukuppam" Ramdoss.
-Senguttavan is attracted to a young woman Chanakya whom he sees every morning at the bus stop, however he never manages to speak to her.
-Chanakya eventually gets married, but her husband doesn't treat her well and physically and verbally abuses her in public.
+Senguttavan is attracted to a young woman, Chanakya, whom he sees every morning at the bus stop.
+However, he never manages to speak to her.
+Chanakya eventually gets married, but her husband does not treat her well and physically and verbally abuses her in public.

 Meanwhile, a Chinese businessman comes to the city looking to acquire an antique emerald medallion named "Maragatha Naanayam".
-This stone was owned by an ancient king named Irumporai and is rumoured to be cursed; anyone who laid their hands on the stone died due to an accident, but no one know the vehicle.
-He hires a contractor named John, who has connections with local gangs that could do the job.
-He offers ₹10,00,00,000 for the contract, but no one is willing to do the job as they are afraid of the curse.
+This stone was owned by an ancient king named Irumporai and is rumoured to be cursed; anyone who laid their hands on the stone died in a lorry accident, with the lorry rumoured to be driven by Irumporai's spirit.
+The businessman hires a contractor named John, who has connections with local gangs that could do the job.
+He offers ₹10,00,00,000 for the contract, but no one is willing to do the task as they fear the curse.
 Only Senguttavan, who is frustrated at the small-time work he is doing under Ramdoss, is interested in the offer as he wants to involve himself in something big and challenging.
 Elango convinces Senguttuvan to approach a local priest who could protect them from the curse.
-The priest hands Senguttavan and Elango a lemon, at which point the ghosts of the 132 people killed by the curse are revealed to them.
+The priest hands Senguttavan and Elango a lemon, after which the ghosts of the 132 people killed by the curse are revealed to them.
 The priest tells them that if they are going to pursue the stone, they will need to seek the help of one of the ghosts.